kirenz/streamlit-app/README.md

 ---

-- Step 9: In app.py, change the Change the title of the
+- Step 9: VS Code: In the code of app.py, change `st.title("My first App")` to `st.title("Hello World!")` and save the changes.

+---

+- Step 10: Refresh your browser to display the changes.

+---

-- If you are done, go to your terminal and stop your app with `Ctrl+C`
+- Step 11: If you are done, close the browser window, go to your terminal and stop your app with `Ctrl+C` (or simply close the terminal window).

-- Complete the code with the help of this [Cheat Sheet](https://docs.streamlit.io/library/cheatsheet).
+---

-## Guides
+### Guides

 - Get familiar with the [main concepts](https://docs.streamlit.io/library/get-started/main-concepts)